 Instructions

-- About 24 hours before preparing this bread pudding, cut bread into 1/2 inch cubes and spread it out on a large baking sheet.
-Leave it out to get stale for about a day.
+- About 24 hours before preparing this bread pudding: cut bread into 1/2 inch cubes and spread it out on a large baking sheet.
+Leave it out to get stale for about 24 hours.

 - Peel, core and dice apples.

-- Take off heat and strain through a strainer, saving the juices.
-You will be using the juice to top off cooked bread pudding.
+- Take off heat and strain through a strainer.
+Make sure to saving the juices!
+You will use the juices as a topping for the bread pudding.

-- Preheat the oven to 375 and lightly grease a 9x13 casserole dish.
+- Preheat the oven to 375℉ and lightly grease a 9×13 casserole dish.

 - Spread stale bread in the baking dish evenly.
 Spread apples all over the bread evenly.
 Move it around a little to let some apples get between the bread.